MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 #### To add a company image to the word template

-1.Create a cell to contain the image.
+1. Create a cell to contain the image.

     In the word template, create a table call in the location where you want the image to appear.
-2.Add a Picture Content Control.
+2. Add a Picture Content Control.

     Display the Developer ribbon in Microsoft Word.
 In the Controls group, choose to insert a Picture Content Control.
-3.Set the picture size.
+3. Set the picture size.

     Use the resize handles on the Picture Content Control to the size required for the word template document.
-4.Set the picture properties.
+4. Set the picture properties.

     With the Picture Content Control selected, click Properties in the Controls group.
 Set the following properties: